camunda/camunda-bpm-spring-boot-starter/CONTRIBUTE.md

 *Hint for eclipse users:* clone the repo as `camunda-spring-boot-starter-root`

+### Maven wrapper

+We had some troubles with running the build under newer (3.3.9) maven versions.
+That's why we now offer the [maven wrapper](https://github.com/takari/maven-wrapper/blob/master/README.md).

+just run

+    ./mvnw clean package

+instead of

+    mvn clean package

+and the wrapper will automatically download and use a fixed maven version (3.1.1).

 ## Creating pull requests

 We use pull requests for feature discussion and bug fixes.
 If you are not yet familiar on how to create a pull request, [read this great guide](https://gun.io/blog/how-to-github-fork-branch-and-pull-request).